-Credit risk within Vanquis Bank is managed by the Vanquis Bank credit committee which meets at least quarterly and is responsible for ensuring that the approach to lending is within sound risk and financial parameters and that key metrics are reviewed to ensure compliance to policy.
+Credit risk within Vanquis Bank is managed by the Vanquis Bank Credit Committee which meets at least quarterly and is responsible for ensuring that the approach to lending is within sound risk and financial parameters and that key metrics are reviewed to ensure compliance with policy.

 A customer's risk profile and credit line is evaluated at the point of application and at various times during the agreement.
 Internally generated scorecards based on historic payment patterns of customers are used to assess the applicant's potential default risk and their ability to manage a specific credit line.
-For new customers, the scorecards incorporate data from the applicant, such as income and employment, and data from external credit bureaus.
+For new customers, the scorecards incorporate data from the applicant, such as income and employment, and data from an external credit bureau.
+Each potential customer receives a welcome call from contact centre staff to verify details and complete the underwriting process.
 Initial credit limits are low, typically £250.
 For existing customers, the scorecards also incorporate data on actual payment performance and product utilisation and take data from an external credit bureau each month to refresh customers' payment performance position with other lenders.
 Credit lines can go up as well as down according to this point-in-time risk assessment.